It’s what inside that counts!

 Is the drink refrigerated?

 Cool temperatures are required for MOJO Kombucha to keep the yeast and bacteria living while stopping the fermentation process.
 Don’t forget to always keep your MOJO chilled between 1-5 degrees!

 Has it been made from a SCOBY and not an extract?

 A quick glance at the ingredients list is a good way to tell if your kombucha has been authentically brewed with a SCOBY or if it’s been made from a ‘kombucha extract’.
 Floating strands in the drink are also a good indicator – these are healthy bits of Kombucha culture from the SCOBY.

 Does it contain a well-researched probiotic?

 If there is no probiotic strain listed on the nutritional label, there is no way to know if the product really does contain probiotics and is delivering the health benefits promised.
 Kombucha has naturally occurring healthy yeast and bacteria from fermentation, but even then it’s hard to know if these probiotics survive the journey through the digestive system into the gut.
-To guarantee that each bottle is brimming with scientifically-proven health benefits, MOJO is also made with a powerful probiotic: Bacillus coagulans GBI-30 6086.
+To guarantee that each bottle is brimming with live cultures + probiotics, MOJO is also made with a powerful probiotic: Bacillus coagulans GBI-30 6086.

 Is it made with organic raw sugar and free from processed sweeteners, such as stevia or erythritol?

 Sugar is an integral part of the kombucha recipe and is crucial for effective fermentation, as it feeds the bacteria and is metabolised as part of the process.
 MOJO has developed the perfect recipe with just the right amount of organic raw cane sugar making our Kombucha a healthy, low sugar, fizzy sip – a 330 mL bottle contains around 2 grams of sugars per 100 mL.